weiwei2285762217/ChatGPT-Python-Applications/chatbot/readme.md

 ### Setup

 Refer to this [video]() to install the dependencies and generate OpenAI keys and incorporate with our applications.
+Make sure you've changed the API keys in `pass.yml` file, else it'll return error.
 I've articulated the steps in text format here :

 - start this repository
 - Install the dependencies of this repository